clydeshaffer/fiend/README.md

 Accursed Fiend will be a topdown RPG or ARPG with randomly generated dungeons.

+The primary target platform will be the GameTank.

 ## building

 Build requires cc65, can be located anywhere as long as cc65/bin is in your PATH